N1nEmAn/Sevnup/README.md

 ## Features

-This tool currently provides simulation of MIPSel firmware file systems.
-As I delve deeper into IoT security, more features will be developed in the future.
-Stay tuned!
+Currently, this tool only provides emulation of the MIPSEL firmware file system.
+As I delve deeper into IoT security, more features will be developed, so stay tuned!

+Update on August 1, 2024: Added support for armel.

 ## Dependencies

-Before using this script, make sure you have the following components installed:
+Before using this script, please ensure you have installed the following components:

 - [QEMU](https://www.qemu.org/)